sakshikakde/Computer-Vision-Resources/README.md

 2) Intuition : https://www.youtube.com/watch?v=JNlEIEwe-Cg
 3) Math for EM: https://stephens999.github.io/fiveMinuteStats/intro_to_mixture_models.html , https://stephens999.github.io/fiveMinuteStats/intro_to_em.html

-# basocs of Epipolar geometry
+# Basics of Epipolar geometry
 1) https://www.youtube.com/watch?v=cLeF-KNHgwU

 # What is fundamental matrix and how to calculate it